Internet Law and Tech: Resources

 ProPublica’s Big Story: a several-times-a-week newsletter detailing major investigations by ProPublica, an independent, nonprofit, investigative journalism newsroom.

-Four China-related Newsletters which often touch on matters relating to technology, technology transfers, and competition: Sinocism newsletter by Bill Bishop (sign-up); China Heritage Newsletter providing valuable translations of original Chinese contemporary sources; Politico’s China Watcher Newsletter covering developments in U.S. – China relations; and Foreign Policy’s China Brief newsletter, a weekly digest, plus analysis by Foreign Policy senior editor and former Beijing correspondent James Palmer.
-Also, my China Twitter List – a curated Twitter List relating to China and consisting of 73 individuals and organizations – largely China critics – including scholars, legal practitioners, entrepreneurs, members of the business and technology press, and members of the foreign policy establishment.
+Six China-related Newsletters which often touch on matters relating to technology, technology transfers, and competition: Sinocism newsletter by Bill Bishop (sign-up); China Heritage Newsletter providing valuable translations of original Chinese contemporary sources; Politico’s China Watcher Newsletter covering developments in U.S. – China relations; Foreign Policy’s China Brief newsletter, a weekly digest, plus analysis by Foreign Policy senior editor and former Beijing correspondent James Palmer; China Financial Markets newsletter, edited by Beijing-based, Carnegie Senior Fellow Michael Pettis, a professor of finance at Peking University’s Guanghua School of Management, where he specializes in Chinese financial markets; and Interconnected, a newsletter on the intersections of tech, business, money, geopolitics, and US-Asia relations by Kevin Xu.
+Also, my China Twitter List – a curated Twitter List relating to China and consisting of 74 individuals and organizations – largely China critics – including scholars, legal practitioners, entrepreneurs, members of the business and technology press, and members of the foreign policy establishment.

-General Interest Newsletters: The Browser a curated daily collection of links to five recommended articles from across the web “on every imaginable topic” (as well as to a choice podcast and video), plus best of the week emails; Reporting by iconoclastic investigative journalist Matt Taibbi; and the email newsletter of Robin Sloan, author, enthusiast-level programmer (who experiments with machine learning), and thinker on the future of media.
+General Interest Newsletters: The Browser a curated daily collection of links to five recommended articles from across the web “on every imaginable topic” (as well as to a choice podcast and video), plus best of the week emails; Insight, the newsletter of Zeynep Tufekci, a professor at the UNC School of Information and Library Science and a frequent columnist at the New York Times and The Atlantic; the email newsletter of Robin Sloan, author, enthusiast-level programmer (who experiments with machine learning), and thinker on the future of media; and the email newsletter of interesting links from Laura Olin, a communications and media consultant and the former director of the Obama 2012 campaign’s social media strategy.

 Podcasts and Video: